datactivist/datavizchallenge/index.md

 ---
 # Page settings
 layout: homepage # Choose layout: "default", "homepage" or "documentation-archive"
-title: # Define a title of your page
+title: Guide sprint data # Define a title of your page
 description: # Define a description of your page
 keywords: # Define keywords for search engines